What is church membership?

 1) Attend the Lebanon 101 class.
 It is a 6-week interactive class that provides an overview of who we are, what we believe, and how we seek to follow Jesus as a church.

 This class is offered 4-5 times a year.
 If you are interested in attending, please contact the church office.
 Attending this class does not obligate you to join, but it is an ideal discussion for those who are new to Lebanon Baptist Church.
-If you do plan to commit to joining, these classes are required.

 2) Once you have completed Lebanon 101, you’re invited to fill out an application.